All Articles

 const room = await twilioClient.video.rooms.create({

-recordParticipantsOnConnect: false, // explicit consent before enabling recording
+recordParticipantsOnConnect: false, // record only with explicit consent

 })